Danielflame/currentTime/README.md

 # currentTime
 How it Works <br>
 1)Gets the current time of the playing video in seconds<br>
-2)Displays a button after 10 secs of videoplay
+2)Displays a button after 10 secs of videoplay<br>
 3)Check it out <a href="https://danielflame.github.io/currentTime/">here</a>